 Utilizing the freemium model for your SaaS product can be a lucrative move, if done properly.
 You need data and the right tools to properly develop your freemium strategy.

-Here at ProfitWell, we're firm believers in the freemium model—our own ProfitWell Metrics is a freemium product.
+Here at ProfitWell, we're firm believers in the freemium model—our own subscription analytics software, ProfitWell Metrics is a freemium product.
 ProfitWell Metrics is a forever-free tool that provides accurate analytics and reporting on the most crucial metrics that are key for the growth of your SaaS businesses.
-Track the entire customer journey—freemium to premium packages.
+Track the entire customer journey throughout the customer lifecycle—freemium to premium packages.

 Recognizing revenue is a time-consuming task, not to mention there's a high rate of human error.
 ProfitWell Recognized brings automated revenue recognition to your business, saving you time and money.
 And it's completely customizable for your business.